lnashier/fastly/docs/project.md

 library must also be able to retrieve the file from Memcached and return it.
 HTTP API will utilize the library to store and retrieve the objects.

-#### Notes

-- Using the default slab size, Memcached can only store up to 1 MB per key.
-That means we'll have to implement some means of chunking the file to store it in Memcached.
+#### Assumptions / Trade-Offs / Limitations

+- App is single purpose.
+It will support the following functions:
+    - Store the object
+    - Retrieve the object by key
+    - Delete the object by key (optional)
+- App will use single memcached instance with default settings.
   - In memcached 1.4.2 and higher, the maximum supported object size can be configured by using the -I command-line option.
 For example, to increase the maximum object size to 5 MB: `$ memcached -I 5m`
-- Additionally, Memcached can evict keys when it runs out of memory.
-A complete solution should detect these cases and handle them appropriately.

-#### Assumptions / Trade-Offs

-- App is single purpose.
-It will support the following functions:
-    - Store the objects
-    - Retrieve the objects by key
-    - Delete the objects by key (optional)
-- App will use memcached with default settings.
 - App will not implement authentication and authorization.
-- App will log to stdout.
+- Logs will be sent to stdout.
 - Library will not type-cast objects.
 - Library will remain agnostic to data-type of payload.
     - Library takes slice/array of bytes and returns slice/array of bytes.
 - Library will not set expiration time means the stored items have no expiration time.
 - Library will not store 0 size content.
 - Library will not compress content.
-- Memcache will have a single instance.

 ## Deliverables